rhysd/actionlint/docs/install.md

 ## Build from source

 Recent [Go][] toolchain is necessary to build actionlint from source.
-Use Go 1.16 or later.
+Last two major versions of Go are supported.

 ```sh
 # Install the latest stable version